 Project: Bildung Braucht Innovation (Education needs innovation)

-George Nimeh, the former Chief Digital Officer, underlined the potential of creativity in overcoming obstacles when he observed: “we decided the ad-blocking stories we hear today are sending a signal, and that signal is about non-transparent data gathering and the cost to the consumer of the speed it takes to download so we needed to do something about that.
-Part of the result was a cross-media campaign about the work of OMV in supporting women and education, which aimed to bring the excitement of science to the very young and allow users to choose to receive the marketing message implicit within it."
+George Nimeh, the former Chief Digital Officer, underlined the potential of creativity in overcoming obstacles when he observed that “we decided the ad-blocking stories we hear today are sending a signal, and that signal is about non-transparent data gathering and the cost to the consumer of the speed it takes to download so we needed to do something about that.
+Part of the result was a cross-media campaign about the work of OMV in supporting women and education which aimed to bring the excitement of science to the very young and allow users to choose to receive the marketing message implicit within it.

 Best Data Visualisation Project